Fifth Annual JMC 48 Hour Video Contest!

 Regulations: Entries must be original work of the team, must not infringe on third parties rights, must be suitable for public screening, and cannot be obscene.
 It may not contain defamatory statements about any person, company, organization or entity, may not invade privacy or other rights of any person, company or entity; may not in any other way violate applicable laws and regulations, and may not contain copyrighted elements.
 Entries containing prohibited or inappropriate content as determined by the judging panel, at its sole discretion, will be disqualified.

 Equipment: If you have your own equipment or can acquire your own equipment, go for it!
 If you wish to use Jones Media Center equipment then you must sign it out using a Dartmouth library card.
 Groups/Individuals who register first receive priority over equipment they would like to reserve for the event.
 Some restrictions apply!
 See our Equipment Loan Program page.

-Materials to be Submitted: All teams must submit their final project in file formats such as QuickTime (.mov) or MPEG (.mp4) to a specified Google Doc Folder.
+Materials to be Submitted: All teams must submit their final project in file formats such as QuickTime (.mov) or MPEG (.mp4) to a specified location.
 Instructions to come.
-Submissions must be received by 5:00pm Sunday, August 1, 2021.
+Submissions must be received by 5:00pm Sunday October 2 2022.

 Judging: Projects will be scored via rubric by a panel of judges.
 The judges will award first, second, and third place winners.
 The Audience will also get a popular vote, of which that film will win a prize as well.

-Screening: All entries will be presented at 7:00 pm on Sunday, August 1 (two hour after the films are due).
+Screening: All entries will be presented at 8:00 pm on Sunday, October 2 (three hours after the films are due).
 Location TBD.
 There will be food and drink and all are welcome to attend.
-All projects will also be posted on the Media Projects at Dartmouth YouTube site.
+All projects will also be posted on the 48 Hour Video Contest playlist.

 Final Comments: All costs associated with the production of the 48 hour video contest are solely the responsibility of each respective team.
 By participating, team members agree to the Official Rules, which are final and binding in all respects.